-Due to the relevancy of fraud in bankruptcy, important changes were made in the new law to avoid it.
-Changes in liquidation like C1 (limitation of labor credit), C2 and C3 (Credit with collateral above tax credit and unsecured credit above some of the tax credit) as like the important role of creditors in reorganization provide incentives against fraud in bankruptcy procedure.
-The limitation of labor credit (until 150 minimum wages) diminishes the possibility of the manager to cheat the law by creating jobs to "friends" in such a way to receive as regular workers (for the manager) of the failing firm.
-Secured credit above tax and labor claims that make higher the recovery of creditors in case of bankruptcy and the important role of creditors in reorganization raise creditors' incentive in monitoring the bankruptcy process, mitigating fraudulent actions.
-The important role of creditors in reorganization, also raise their incentive in monitoring the bankruptcy process, mitigating fraudulent actions.
+wages) diminishes the possibility of the manager to cheat the law by creating jobs to "friends" in such a way to receive as regular workers (for the manager) of the failing firm.
+Secured credit above tax and labor claims that makes higher the recovery of creditors in case of bankruptcy and the important role of creditors in reorganization raise creditors' incentive in monitoring the bankruptcy process, mitigating fraudulent actions.
 There were several reasons for indictment for fraud in the old law, but these were not cumulative and each one stipulated a maximum of two years of penalization.
 Since the judicial process was very slow, most penalties were prescribed and as a result there was always the possibility of no punishment at all.
 Under the new law, those two years of penalty are cumulative and the judicial process is accelerated, hence the cost of fraud is expected to increase considerably.
 Another important change in the new law is that all frauds are remitted directly to the procedures of general criminal law, which is much more punitive than the special bankruptcy-crime law and the old special bankruptcy-crime law.
 Moreover, since private creditors expect to receive more under the new law, they will be watching the judicial procedures of bankruptcy more closely and most likely they will be important allies in enforcing fraud penalty.

 Besides the reform in bankruptcy law, many other changes in laws have been important to creditmarket development.
-Changes in mortgage law allow for the house to remain in the possession of the creditor, thereby circumventing the difficulty of the judiciary not transferring property from the debtor to the creditor in case of default due to an ideological bias.
+Changes in mortgage law allow for the house to remain in the possession of the creditor, thereby circumventing the difficulty of the judiciary not to transfer property from the debtor to the creditor in case of default due to an ideological bias.
 This has caused the collapse of mortgage in Brazil.
 However, it is not clear that the situation will improve.
 Also, changes were made in contractual laws that allow for fast collection in case of unpaid debt.